 - Pay off any outstanding loans – it might sound odd that you should be considering paying out more money when you are trying to find more, but it does work.
 If you have an overdraft, for example, you will be paying interest and possibly a charge for it every month.
 If you can get it repaid, then you will no longer have to pay this fee so it is worth it.
-The same goes for other short-term loans such as credit cards where the interest rates could be very high.
+The same goes for other short-term loans like those offered by Cobra or credit cards where the interest rates could be very high.
 Just paying off a small amount each month will reduce the interest you are charged and as you whittle down what you owe you will be paying less and less interest and so will be able to afford to repay more and more.
 So, although it might seem to take ages to reduce the balance by much to start with, as you go on it will accelerate down.

 - Try to save a bit each month – Once you have repaid the loans you will be in the position where you can save a little each month using that money that you were using to repay the loan.
 This will allow you to have a reserve of money and so if you find that you are struggling or need to buy something big, you will have money there to fall back on.
 Do pay off loans first though as in most cases savings account interest is very much lower than interest that you are paying on your borrowing.